 San Donato in Poggio (or just San Donato, to locals) is a compact medieval village tucked in the Chianti hills amongst vineyards and forest.
 It’s easy to drive by it on your way to more well-known Chianti towns like Castellina, Radda, and Gaiole, but you won’t be disappointed if you park your car and explore.

 Stop in for an afternoon coffee, evening aperitivo, or best of all – dinner.
 The village is especially lively in the summer, when restaurants spill into the streets and locals descend on the town after spending all day inside hiding from the summer heat.
+Or, visit in the fall on your Chianti road trip during the grape harvest.

 Where is San Donato in Poggio?